By Mat, Last updated: September 6, 2019

 If the above solution did not work for you, then your next best bet is a data recovery software to help you restore your lost contacts!
 The FoneDog Toolkit for Android is the best app to recover deleted contacts for your Android smartphone, phablet or tablet, from the more popular brands such as Samsung, Lenovo, and Xiaomi to the lesser known brands such as Fairphone.

-Not only is it compatible with over 1,000 Android devices and over 5,000 Android device models, it is also very, very easy to use and simply hassle-free!
+Not only is it compatible with over 1,000 Android devices and over 5,000 Android device models, but it is also very, very easy to use and simply hassle-free!
+Besides, this program does not only recover deleted contacts on Android devices but it can also recover other data like your text messages, photos, videos, call logs and more.
 All you have to do is to purchase and download the program and follow seven very easy steps to recover your precious contacts!
 Just follow the steps below to begin recovering your contacts!

 You may download the FoneDog Toolkit for Android from our download page.
 As soon as you’ve installed it successfully on your PC or laptop, open the program.If you haven’t connected your Android device to your PC or laptop yet, the program will show the following window to prompt you to connect your device using your phone’s or tablet’s cable.